jsanon01/cryptocurrency/log.md

 - Investing $1000 suggest 'Paper Wallet' or 'Hardware Wallet'

-- investing less than $1000 suggets 'Web Wallet.' => Coinbase
+- Investing less than $1000 suggets 'Web Wallet.' => Coinbase

 - You can use more than 1 wallet: